1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## Are there any other projects similar to yours?
 If so, how is your project different?

-There are simlier crypto based project to MemeFlates freelance  marketplace usecase but they are few and far bewteen, the more traditioal platforms that provide some the same services are all world leading and thus seen as an aspiration for the project.
+There are simlier crypto based project to MemeFlates freelance marketplace, but they are few and far bewteen, the more traditioal platforms that provide some of the same services are all world leading and thus seen as an aspiration/competition to the project.

 MemeFlate strives to be different in many ways ranging from but not limited to the following:

-Facebook type community centre allowing users to build profiles, add friends, send gifs, videos, photos and post updates, this allows buyers,sellers and users to interact with each other whilst building a level of trust and community among the site, visters and users.
+A Facebook type community centre, allowing users to, build profiles, add friends, send gifs/videos/photos and post updates, this allows buyers, freelancers and users to interact with each other, building a level of trust and community among all platform users.

-MemeFlate focuses on user intraction to attract not only freelancers and cryptocurreny enthusiast but the everyday person too, MemeFlate acheivies this by offering a wide range of easy to use and relateable web3 Dapps to acommpany the maketplace usecase.
-MemeFlate will become the platform of choice in its secture with Freelance and how they receive cryptocurrency payments(stable coin),  Auto staking, optional staking, NFTs, NFT-Staking, Rewards, Game-Fi and social-Fi all on 1 platform.
+MemeFlate focuses on user intraction to attract not only freelancers and cryptocurreny enthusiast but the everyday person too, MemeFlate acheivies this by offering a wide range of easy to use and relateable web3 Dapps to accompany the maketplaces usecase.
+MemeFlate will become the platform of choice when it comes to freelancers and how they receive cryptocurrency payments and gain access to utilities like, Auto staking, Optional staking, NFTs, NFT-Staking, Rewards, Game-Fi and social-Fi.

-As cryto is community driven MemeFlate is inclusive of those who wish to take part in the project and find ways to help people earn, so it has a merchaindise store open to community and marketplace users to design and earn (d2e) by providing designs for merch and earning from the procceeds.
+As the cryto space is community driven MemeFlate is inclusive of those who wish to take part in the project and find ways to help people earn,it has opened up a merchaindise store to community and marketplace users to design2earn (d2e) by providing designs for merch.

 MemeFlate was created by a creative mind and small busniess owner so this can be looked at as a cutting edge and willingness to see the project succeed.